How to Win (And Keep) the Amazon Buy Box

 - Poor shipping metrics (not using FBA)

 There is some talk about Amazon suppressing the Buy Box if it finds the same product at a lower price elsewhere.
 Amazon wants to be the marketplace with the lowest prices.
 Period.
 If it finds out that the same product is being sold at a cheaper price on Walmart, for example, it will suppress the Buy Box.
-More on the complications of selling on Amazon in the Inc.com article.
+More on the complications of selling on Amazon in this Inc.com article.

 Winning the Buy Box depends on many factors, but the most important among them has a lot to do with the customer experience.
 Here are the most important things to focus on when trying to win it: